VeronicaPim/Yahtzee/README.md

 # Yahtzee
 Game in Java representing Yahtzee.

 See the main file for more rules, created for AP Computer Science A class.
+Works for the game when all files are saved to the same folder and compiled.